NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

-Normally some unmodeled distortion in the images is tolerable if there are many overlapping images, as then their central areas are used the most, and then the effect of distortion on the final textured mesh is minimal or none.
+Normally some unmodeled distortion in the images is tolerable if there are many overlapping images, as then their central areas are used the most, and the effect of distortion on the final textured mesh is likely minimal.

 Mesh creation
 ~~~~~~~~~~~~~